SavidDu/coffeeShopAnalysis/README.md

 ## Insights Summary

-To understand how the business;s needs the following metrics were chosen to explore:
+To understand the business's needs the following metrics were chosen to explore:

 * Overall Growth
 * Most Sold Product